 15 Year Experience by Professionals Who Understand Your Journey.

-Abilify side effects can cause unpredictable reactions, the same as all antipsychotics in general.
+Of course, Abilify side effects can cause unpredictable reactions, the same as all antipsychotics in general.
 These can include suicidality, sleep-walking, sleep-texting, sleep-driving, sleep-cooking, etc. The person who experiences the phenomenon won’t remember their adventure.
 For safety reasons, caregivers should closely monitor Abilify dosage and behaviors of those taking the drug.

-A recent review found that 95% of pharmaceutical ads clearly target women for antidepressants and Abilify for depression in particular.
+Notably, a recent review found that 95% of pharmaceutical ads clearly target women for antidepressants and Abilify for depression in particular.
 One campaign shows a scruffy housecoat following a woman around the house as if haunted by her “illness”.
 As insulting as that ad might seem to a woman, to prescribe an antipsychotic drug such as Abilify for anxiety of depression should scare the living daylights out of anyone.
 Women outrank men 2 to 1 for taking antidepressants.
 (1) (2)

 What does Abilify do to the brain?
 How does Abilify work?